 - Attend day of reflection/service in January

-- Develop creative ways of integrating mission with campus-life programs
+- Assist in developing creative ways of integrating mission with campus-life programs

 - Be involved as mentors for each new class of Lasallian leaders